jaygray0919/spx1/docs/term-vocab.rst

    Taxonomy
       Categorization of Things (entities).
 Categorization is based on discrete sets.
 Taxonomy may have multiple forms, such as lists and hierarchies.

+      Hierarchy of facets in a specific knowledge domain.
+Base of taxonomy is called a facet.
+Term in hierarchy is called facet term (FT).
+Code assigned to facet term is called facet term code (FTC).
+Taxonomy does not include predicates, formal classes, expressions or axioms.

 .. _terms-metadata